wethod/learning-center-source/content/finance/index.md

 1. Head to the confirmed travel request by clicking *Take me there*.

 2. Open the travel request's details.

+3. Open the category of travel requested.

 3. Scroll down to the bottom and download files attached.